History

 misplaced.

-confirming the safety and many benefits of resistance training in children and
+confirming the safety and many benefits of resistance training for children and

 adolescents.